CONSCIOUSNESS EDUCATION

 — Kitchener & Hales, Frontiers in Human Neuroscience (2022)

 Yet this “incontrovertible premise” is itself an unproven assumption.
-In 2023, neuroscientist Christof Koch acknowledged that science still cannot explain how the brain produces consciousness—the “hard problem” identified by philosopher David Chalmers remains unresolved.
+In 2023, neuroscientist Christof Koch acknowledged that science still cannot explain how the brain produces consciousness.

 Alternative Perspectives

-• Filter theories — the brain acts as a receiver or filter of consciousness, rather than its producer.
+The brain may act as a receiver or filter of consciousness, rather than its source.

-• Consciousness as fundamental — consciousness may be a basic feature of reality, with matter emerging from it rather than vice versa.
+Consciousness could be a basic feature of reality, with matter emerging from it instead of the other way around.

-• Participatory paradigm — reality is co-created through the participatory relationship between consciousness and the cosmos.
+Reality may be co-created through the interaction between consciousness and the cosmos.

-These perspectives, supported by developments in quantum physics and aligned with indigenous wisdom traditions, suggest a universe that is fundamentally conscious, interconnected, and participatory.
+Together, these perspectives suggest a universe that is conscious, interconnected, and participatory.

 Education is the process by which people learn.
 By introducing postmaterialist perspectives on consciousness into education, we create a pathway through which all other disciplines may evolve in response to this emerging paradigm.